GSA/Section508.gov/_pages/manage/annual-assessment/2023-report/2023-recommendations.md

 * <strong>Strengthen ICT Accessibility Competencies: <span style="color:#14671B">Congress</span></strong> should explore ways to strengthen accessibility capabilities within the federal workforce. <strong><span style="color:#14671B">Agencies</span></strong> should consider incorporating accessibility competencies into relevant position descriptions and performance measures.
 Accessibility is a shared responsibility with many contributors to an agency’s overall compliance success.

 * <strong>Share Best Practices: <span style="color:#14671B">Agencies</span></strong> should more actively engage with the digital accessibility community, GSA, and the Access Board to develop and share best practices.
-More active participation, such as attending meetings or collaborating on specific initiatives, will increase the body of knowledge, investment in outcomes, and consistency and standardization in approaches to ensuring long-term improvement in conforming to ICTand Section 508 standards across the federal government.
+More active participation, such as attending meetings or collaborating on specific initiatives, will increase the body of knowledge, investment in outcomes, and consistency and standardization in approaches to ensuring long-term improvement in conforming to ICT and Section 508 standards across the federal government.

 **Reviewed/Updated**: December 2023